Aquatic Habitat Conservation and Management

 Gila Trout Return to Arizona

-Gila trout are swimming in two new streams in Arizona thanks to the efforts of the Arizona Game and Fish Department, Arizona FWCO, Mora NFHTC, U.S. Forest Service, and volunteers from Trout Unlimited.
+Gila trout are swimming in two new streams in Arizona thanks to the efforts of the Arizona Game and Fish Department, Arizona FWCO, Mora NFH, U.S. Forest Service, and volunteers from Trout Unlimited.
 In November 2009, 500 Gila trout were stocked into Frye Creek on the Coronado National Forest and 250 were stocked into Grapevine Creek on the Prescott National Forest.
-The fish were grown and transported by staff from the Mora NFHTC.
+The fish were grown and transported by staff from the Mora NFH.
 The Frye Creek project was phase one of a three phase project to establish three populations of Gila trout on Mount Graham in southeastern Arizona.
 Phases two and three will be funded through the 2009 American Recovery and Reinvestment Act.